elastic/apm-contrib/stack/README.md

 ## Stack Quickstart

-This folder contains a minmal `docker-compose.yml` for quickly bringing up an Elastic APM stack.
+This folder contains a minimal `docker-compose.yml` for quickly bringing up an Elastic APM stack.
 To get started, clone this repository and run:

 ```sh